 Why is it so hard to leave a covert narcissist?
-How He Or She Reels You In To Pull The Rug: The covert emotional manipulation tactics a partner uses on you to trap you in a relationship to not leaving.
+Because they use covert emotional manipulation tactics to trap you in a relationship and prevent you from leaving.

 The scenario: Insensitive, forgetful, dismissive, selfish, and never wrong, a partner has pushed you to the edge.
 Standing up for yourself results in nightmare fights without a resolution.
 The inconsiderate behaviors rarely change, and the disrespect continues as if it was not addressed.